AlexandrSokolov/ansible-commons-roles/README.md

 1. To install scripts and Ansible common roles available for other projects, run from the `ansible-commons-roles` folder
-    (or if it was renamed from the parent folder of `ansible-commons-roles` project):
+    (or if it was renamed from the root folder of `ansible-commons-roles` project):

 ```
 ./scripts/extendScripsAndAnsibleRolesPaths.sh